public final class DataGrid extends DockableBar

 chart1.getDataGrid().setShowHeader(false);

-public boolean isShowHiddenSeries()
+value - resetShowHeaderpublic boolean isShowHiddenSeries()

 Gets or sets a value indicating hidden series should be visible in data grid.

-class, however you may want to still show this series in the data grid using this method.
+A series can be marked hidden by setting the isVisible method of the DataGrid class, however you may want to still show this series in the data grid using this method.

 To show hidden series in the data grid: